shwina/still-magic/_en/refactor.md

 {% include refactor/combine-functions.html %}

 <!-- == noindent -->
-One thing you may not notice about the ocmbination is that it assumes characters are either vowels or consonants, which means it might work differently than separate calls to the two original functions.
+One thing you may not notice about the combination is that it assumes characters are either vowels or consonants, which means it might work differently than separate calls to the two original functions.
 Issues like this are why experienced developers write unit tests ([s:unit](#REF))